Portugal

 Eligibility

-Dual U.S.-Portuguese citizens are eligible to apply but will only be considered if they don’t have extensive experience in Portugal (have lived in Portugal for a period of one year or more).
+Dual U.S.-Portuguese citizens are eligible to apply but will only be considered if they do not have extensive prior residence in Portugal and are not living in Portugal at the time of application or during the following academic year.

 - Bachelor's